danirus/blognajd/README.md

 ## Theme

-The theme is based on Twitter-bootstrap 2.3.2.
+Theme based on Twitter-bootstrap 2.3.2.
 Customize all the components (colors, fonts, layouts, buttons, navbars, forms, etc) in the [Twitter-bootstrap website](http://twitter.github.io/bootstrap/customize.html).
 Download the bundle and replace the old `bootstrap.min.css` and `bootstrap.min.js` with your own version in your static directory for blognajd: `static/blognajd/css/` and `static/blognajd/js/`.

 ## Settings